Bake Play Smile

 A crunchy French onion cob loaf served with carrot and cucumber sticks.

-This has become a trophy winning recipe in my house now!
+This has become a trophy-winning recipe in my house now!
 Now that I have made this, it is going to be a centrepiece of my get-togethers!
-Thank you for the easy to follow recipe and ingredients!
+Thank you for the easy-to-follow recipe and ingredients!

 - Rena